jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 ---

-*A very belated collection of thoughts and photos from ISMRM 2026.*
+*Collection of thoughts and photos from ISMRM 2026.*

-After **25 hours of flying**, I finally made it to Cape Town and my first time in Africa! 🇿🇦
+After **25 hours of flying**, I finally made it to Cape Town and my first time in Africa!

 <img
   src="{{ '/images/posts/ismrm-2026/cape-town.jpeg' | relative_url }}"